 Last but not least, flanking the tourbillon aperture, are two dual sectors for the time of sunrise and day length and time of sunset and night length in the user’s home city, New York.

 We’re now at well over 2,500 words and I hope that the 57 complications of Vacheron Constantin ref.
 57260 are clear to you.
-It is just so much to comprehend, however when you see the complications listed in logical order, it all becomes more clear.
+It is just so much to comprehend, however when you see the complications listed in a logical order, it all becomes more clear.
 This is the world’s most complicated watch and it’s truly a spectacular piece.
 So many complications, logically ordered, stylish and legible in design.
-My compliments to the watchmakers, the designers, and every one involved, not in the last place the person who commissioned this spectacular piece.
+My compliments to the watchmakers, the designers, and everyone involved, not in the last place the person who commissioned this spectacular piece.
 Congrats to Vacheron Constantin for setting a new benchmark for the world’s most complicated timepiece.